raditpan/prodConfigChecker/README.md

 ```

 ## How to run
-install the command line tool:
+Install the command line tool:
 ```
 go get github.com/raditpan/prodConfigChecker
 ```

-create `.prodConfigChecker.yaml` file in your home directoy with path to your local config repo:
+Create `.prodConfigChecker.yaml` file in your home directoy with path to your local config repo:
 ```
 configRepoPath: "<absolute path to your config repo>"
 ```